Submit a Proposal

 Concept proposal applications are reviewed on a conference call of the RCC on the 2nd Friday of each month at 12:30pm PT/2:30pm CT/3:30pm ET.
 Reviews last approximately 30 minutes.
 Additional dates/times for reviews may be requested under special circumstances.

 PIs will receive written reviews from two thought leaders in the field to be discussed on the conference call.
 Review by the CNICS Epidemiology and Biostatistics team is also included.
-A formal decision letter with a priority score will be provided to the investigator once the proposal has completed the review process.
-The timeline for receipt of a decision letter is 6-8 weeks after the completion of the conference call review discussions.
+A priority score and final discussion points will be emailed to the investigator within two weeks after the RCC review call.
+In some instances, revisions may be required before a study is approved for implementation.
 Official letters of support may be requested for grant submissions based on approved CNICS concept studies within 7-10 days of submission deadlines.

 |Determining if a CNICS Study Idea is Unique